Localization of generalized Wannier bases implies Chern triviality in non-periodic insulators: Introduction

+We conclude the Introduction mentioning some results appeared during the revision of our manuscript.
+The result in this paper was first announced in \cite{MarcelliMonacoMoscolariPanati2018} and a preliminary version of the proof was provided in the PhD thesis of one of the Authors \cite{Moscolari2018}.
+These preliminary papers, together with the results in \cite{MonacoPanatiPisanteTeufel2018}, resparked the interest of part of the community for the analysis of Wannier bases for non-periodic systems.
+Besides the aforementioned \cite{StubbsWatsonLu20,StubbsWatsonLu20II}, we notice the preprint by Lu and Stubbs \cite{LuStubbs21II} (see also \cite{LuStubbs21I}) where they manage to show Theorem \ref{MainTheorem} with $s>1$.
+Nevertheless, Theorem \ref{MainTheorem} with the optimal threshold $s\geq 1$ is still an open problem.
+Finally, it is worth to notice that the LTC has been recently generalized also in a different direction, within the $C^*$-algebraic approach to solid state physics \cite{LudewigThiang19,BourneMesland}.

-\textbf{Acknowledgements.} We are grateful to H.~Cornean, T.~Loring, D.~Monaco, G.~Nenciu, G.\,C.~Thiang, and S.~Teufel for several stimulating discussions on related aspects of the theory of Wannier bases.
+\textbf{Acknowledgements.} We are grateful to H.~Cornean, T.~Loring, D.~Monaco, G.~Nenciu, M.~Porta, G.\,C.~Thiang, and S.~Teufel for several stimulating discussions on related aspects of the theory of Wannier bases and of transport theory.
+We thank the anonymous Reviewers for several stimulating comments and remarks on the previous version of the paper.
 G.\,M. gratefully acknowledges the financial support from the European Research Council (ERC), under the European Union's Horizon 2020 research and innovation programme (ERC Starting Grant MaMBoQ, no. 802901).
 M.\,M. gratefully acknowledges the financial support from Grant 8021-00084B of the Danish Council for Independent Research $|$ Natural Sciences.
+The work of M.\,M. is supported by a fellowship of the Alexander von Humboldt Foundation.

 \goodbreak